wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

-HashiCorp's Vault securely stores <a href="#Secrets">various type of secrets</a> in a way that spans multiple clouds.
+HashiCorp's Vault securely stores <a href="#Secrets">most type of secrets</a> in a way that spans multiple clouds.

 The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained, so you use HashiCorp Vault with less manual copy/paste and typing.
 Thus, quicker with less mistakes.
 All in one page for easy search.